Australian cricket team in India in 2012–13: Incident

 Australia lost the first two Tests of the series, the second of them by a heavy margin: an innings and 135 runs.
 In this game, Australia became the first team in Test cricket to declare in its first innings, and then lose the match by an innings.
 With two Test matches left, the best Australia could hope for was a drawn series.
 Before the 3rd Test, four Australian players – Shane Watson, James Pattinson (both of whom had played in the 2nd Test), Mitchell Johnson and Usman Khawaja (who were in the touring party) – were made ineligible for the match following a breach of discipline.
+The incident referred to an assignment given by head coach Mickey Arthur to the players requiring them to give in writing ways to improve their performance to help the team.
+The aforementioned players did not submit their replies within the time stipulated.
 Michael Clarke, the captain, revealed that the extreme step had been taken as a result of repeated infractions.
 Former players reacted with astonishment at the harsh decision taken by the team management.
 Vice-captain Watson returned to the tour, after he flew back to Sydney after being dropped.
-The incident referred to an assignment given by head coach Mickey Arthur to the players requiring them to give in writing ways to improve their performance to help the team.
-The aforementioned players did not submit their replies within the time stipulated and combined with previous incidents of team breaches they were suspended for one test each.